luontola/web-intro/templates.md

 ## Album photo template

 In addition to inserting single items to a template, as we did a moment ago, we can insert a list of items and repeat a piece of the template for each of them.
-To demonstrate that, we will remove the repetition of multiple image tags on the pictures page.
+To demonstrate that we will remove the repetition of multiple image tags on the pictures page.
 Using templates might seem overkill for simple image tags, but imagine that each image will also have a description, like button and a link to the full-sized picture, in which case avoiding the repetition becomes very important.

 Change your `/pictures.html` route to store a list of the picture URLs in a variable.